MatthijsMars/dust-prediction-gmms/README.md

-<h2>Predicting Interstellar dust using Gaussian misture modelling
+<h2>Predicting Interstellar dust using Gaussian misture modelling</h2>

 This code is used to predict interstellar dust structures using data from Planck, WISE and CFHT.